XarkLabs/Xosera/REFERENCE.md

 When the copper is enabled, at the beginning of each frame (offscreen VPos `0`, HPos `4`) the copper state is reset and execution will begin at the start of copper memory (`XR_COPPER_ADDR` or copper address `0x000`), with `RA`=`0x0000` and `B`=`0` (allowing one instruction `BRGE` to jump elsewhere if needed).

 You should make sure a valid copper program is present in copper memory *before* you enable it.
-Although there is a default copper program after reset or reconfiguration (used to clear VRAM and initialize some Xosera registers), do not make any assumptions about the initial contents of copper memory (it will generally not be cleared and Xosera configuration informaton is placed in the last 128 words).
+Although there is a default no-op copper program after reset or reconfiguration, do not make any assumptions about the initial contents of copper memory (it will generally not be cleared and Xosera configuration informaton is placed in the last 128 words).

 > :mag: **Copper execution:** When enabled, copper execution won't begin until the start of the next video frame (off-screen off the left edge of scan line 0 at the top of the screen).
 It will also be reset and restarted the same way at the start of each subsequent video frame to keep copper execution in sync with the display.
 When the copper is restarted on each frame it will be at VPos `0`, HPos `4` with `PC`=`0x000`, `RA`=`0x0000` and `B`=`0` (and copper memory unaltered).